UVAdMIST/swmm_rl/README.md

 For now, main should just call the appropriate "run_swmm" file, i.e. whatever file everybody has already been working on.

+The venv/setup.py stuff is to be able to import stuff from other folders, without depending on each others machines.
+So different people, possibly with different os'es, can use the same file paths.

 ### Note on venv stuff
 I'm not sure what's the best practice here.
 (Or least worst)
 - track venv, packages, and python